nidhibcs281/city_design.github.io/README.md

-# Course Overview: Natural Patterns and Real-World Problem Solving
+# Design Analysis and Algorithms

 This course explores the application of natural patterns and designs to solve real-world problems using data structures and algorithms.
 It highlights that algorithms are not just theoretical concepts but practical strategies used in everyday life.